The National Redress Scheme provides acknowledgement and support to people who experienced institutional child sexual

+The National Redress Scheme provides acknowledgement and support to people who experienced institutional child sexual

 On 22 May 2018, the Attorney-General, the Hon Elise Archer MP, announced that the Tasmanian Government will participate in the National Redress Scheme, a key recommendation of the Royal Commission into Institutional Responses to Child Sexual Abuse.

 All Australian governments have now committed to joining the Scheme.

 The Tasmanian Parliament passed the National Redress Scheme into Institutional Child Sexual Abuse (Commonwealth Powers) Act 2018 to bring Tasmania into the Scheme on 20 September 2018.
 The Act has received Royal Assent and will commenced on 1 November 2018 bringing the Tasmanian Government and participating Tasmanian non-government institutions into the Scheme.

-Tasmanians are able to start the application process and have their applications assessed now that the Scheme has commenced, and access support services to assist them with this process.
-Applications will be assessed from 1 November 2018.
+Tasmanians are able to start the application process and have their applications assessed now that the Scheme has commenced.
+They can also access support services to assist them with this process.